 Sheila A. Smith, an expert on Japanese politics and foreign policy, is senior fellow for Japan studies at the Council on Foreign Relations (CFR).
-Smith is currently completing the project on Japan's Political Transition and the U.S.-Japan Alliance, and has started a project on Japan's New Strategic Challenge,the subject of her next book.
-In fall 2014, she will launch a new project on Northeast Asian Nationalisms and Alliance Management.
-She also writes for the CFR blog Asia Unbound.
+She is the author of Intimate Rivals: Japanese Domestic Politics and a Rising China (Columbia University Press, 2015) and Japan's New Politics and the U.S.-Japan Alliance (Council on Foreign Relations, June 2014).
+Her current research focuses on how geostrategic change in Asia is shaping Japan's strategic choices.
+In the fall of 2014, Smith began a new project on Northeast Asian Nationalisms and Alliance Management.

 Japan's Response to a Rising China